J-Bentley/Linux-Handbooks/UBUNTU.md

 #### PUBLIC KEY AUTHENTICATION (Putty on Windows)
-Client: generate a key pair with puttygen.exe (rsa-ssh2, min bit length: 1024 bits)
+Client: generate a key pair with puttygen.exe (rsa-ssh2, min bit length: 1024 bits).
-Client: save private key as `rsa_id-hostname.ppk` and put it somewhere safe then load the private key in the PuTTY profile via `connection> ssh> auth`
+Client: Copy public key, save private key as `rsa_id-hostname.ppk` and put it somewhere safe then load the private key in the PuTTY profile via `connection> ssh> auth`.
-Server: create directory if doesn't exist and enter the public key in `~/.ssh/authorized_keys`  in one line (ssh-rsa your_public_key) with no more than once space between ssh-rsa and your key)
+Server: create directory if doesn't exist and paste the public key in `~/.ssh/authorized_keys`  in one line (ssh-rsa your_public_key)
 ```chmod 700 ~/.ssh```
 ```chmod 600 ~/.ssh/authorized_keys```
 ```chown $USER:$USER ~/.ssh -R```